-A collaborative effort to create quieter oceans for healthier whales
+A collaborative effort to create quieter and safer waters for the whales

 Haro Strait and Boundary Pass are known areas of importance within the critical habitat of southern resident killer whales, which are listed as endangered in both Canada and the United States.
 Both countries’ governments have identified underwater noise from ships as one of the key threats to killer whales due to its interference with their ability to hunt, navigate and communicate via echolocation.

 To reduce the impacts of commercial shipping on at-risk whales in this key area, the port authority-led Enhancing Cetacean Habitat and Observation (ECHO) Program coordinates a voluntary ship slowdown in Haro Strait and Boundary Pass in collaboration with government, the marine transportation industry, environmental groups, and Indigenous communities.

 The Haro Strait and Boundary Pass voluntary slowdown is one of three underwater noise reduction initiatives coordinated by the ECHO Program off the coasts of British Columbia and Washington State.
 Since 2017, these initiatives have encouraged thousands of ship operators to slow down or stay distanced in southern resident killer whale critical habitat, reducing underwater sound intensity by up to 55% in key southern resident killer whale foraging areas.

 About the voluntary ship slowdown

 The slowdown’s start and end dates are dependent on the presence of southern resident killer whales.
 This year, the slowdown began on June 1 and could run as late as November 30, 2023.

 During the slowdown, large commercial ships transiting through Haro Strait and Boundary Pass are asked to voluntarily slow down to the below speeds, when it is safe and operationally feasible to do so:

 - 14.5 knots or less through the water for vehicle carriers, cruise ships and container vessels